justinclagg/simon/README.md

-# simon
+# Simon

-A game of simon written in Javascript.
+A game of Simon written in Javascript.
+You can play it [here.](http://justinclagg.com/simon)